 Trainee recruitment numbers

 As a whole, the legal profession weathered the 2008/09 recession relatively well, but one lasting effect has been that recruitment numbers at most of the biggest commercial firms are down compared to where they stood seven or eight years ago.
 For example, the six elite City firms known as the 'silver circle' told us they were looking to recruit 305 trainees (to start in 2011) when we asked in 2008, but want just 240 (to start in 2019) when we asked this year.
 The same story is true outside the capital: five big national firms (Addleshaws, DLA Piper, Eversheds, Pinsent Masons and Squires) were in the market for 325 trainees in the 2008/09 recruitment cycle, but are looking for just 260 in 2016/17.
-The good news is that recruitment numbers at some firms are actually up in the last few years; this is reflected by the 9% increase in the number of training contracts offered in 2014/15 (to 5,457) compared to the previous year.
+The good news is that recruitment numbers at some firms are actually up in the last few years; this is reflected by the 5% increase in the number of training contracts offered in 2015/16 (to 5,728) on top of a 9% increase the previous year.

 Since the recession firms have learnt to do more with less.